deepanshudashora/ERAV1/session8/README.md

 ### Training CNN for CIFAR Dataset

-1. keep the parameter cound less than 50,000
+1. keep the parameter count less than 50,000
-2. Use Batch-Norm, Layer-Norm and Goup-Norm and create post the results
+2. Use Batch-Norm, Layer-Norm, and Group-Norm and create post the results
 3. Max Epochs is 20

 # File Structure